-- 1. Remove your child to a quiet place. - 2.
-Explain to your child that the behavior is disliked but you care about them, and their feelings matter. - 3.
+- Remove your child to a quiet place. - 2.
+Explain to your child that the behavior is disliked but you care about him or her, and your child's feelings matter. - 3.
 Name your child's feelings. - 4.
 Guide your child in releasing strong emotions, if needed. - 5.
 Practice deep breathing exercises after the energy has been released. - 6.
-Engage your child in a conversation when they are calm to help them problem solve.
+Engage your child in a conversation when your child is calm to help him or her problem solve.